 He closed his eyes with a sigh of contentment.
-With a flash, there appeared a snarling face and hideous form of the monster.
+With a flash, there appeared the snarling face and hideous form of the monster.
 Its bloodshot eyes knew where he was hiding and the long claws extended towards him, dripping with blood.
 Dorian’s eyes shot open.
 He had lingered here for too long.
-He needed to formulate a plan and escape before that beast found him again.
-He would wait to leave until nightfall.
-Then he would gather some resources and leave London immediately.
+He needed to formulate a plan to escape before the beast found him again.
+He would wait until nightfall to leave.
+Then he would gather some funds and leave London immediately.

 There was still a very real demon out there somewhere.
+The lycanthrope.
 The sun had finally faded in the sky, casting a reddish light that played off the clouds and the dust of the fields.
-He slid back his chair and picked up the threadbare coat that he had found forgotten among Sage’s other possessions.
-He walked through to the art studio where he and Sage had spent so many days in innocence and laughter.
-He remembered with a smile the image of Sage at her easel as he played with the small wolf cub.
-Dorian and Sage had been best friends once and could have been more had he not been so selfish and in love with material possessions.
-Sage had loved Dorian completely, maybe even more than her art.
+He slid back his chair and picked up a threadbare coat that he had found forgotten among Sage’s other possessions.
+He walked through to her art studio where he and Sage had spent so many days in innocence and laughter.
+He remembered with a smile the image of his friend at her easel as he played with the small wolf cub.
+Dorian and Sage had been best friends once and could have been more.
+But he had been so selfish and in love with the thrill of bedding as many women as he could.
+He saw now that she had loved him completely, maybe even more than her art.

 His eyes felt moist and blurry as he looked at the empty easel still there in the corner.
 “I’m sorry Sage.
 Please forgive me.”
 She would never paint again.

 Dorian turned and strode from the room.
 He locked and closed the door tightly behind him.
 He knew he could never come back again.
 Taking one more look around in the fading light, Dorian walked slowly to the woodpile and lifted the heavy handle of the steel maul.
 His thoughts went to the werewolf that prowled the night and his hand tucked the weapon into his coat.